cloudogu/usermgt/docs/gui/usermanagement_en.md

 User Management provides the option of importing any number of user accounts in just one step via the interface.
 For this purpose, a CSV file must be created that contains all accounts to be imported.

 CSV according to [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) is used as import format.
-The header of the file must
+The header of the file must be the following
-**7** define columns:
+**7** defined columns:

 ```csv
 username,displayname,givenname,surname,mail,pwdReset,external